rackerlabs/rackspace-how-to/content/cloud-servers/create-and-edit-users-in-mysql.md

 ### Set permissions for the new user

 At this stage, your new user (`test`) has no permissions set and can't do anything.
-You might want to start setting permissions by assigning `select` (read-only) permissions on all of the available databases.
+You might want to start setting permissions by assigning `SELECT` (read-only) permissions on all of the available databases.
 You can grant select permissions by running the following command: